 - 14. Full Timing Belt service including all seals and pulleys and tensioners.

 - 16. Inspect and replace Radiator, Thermo, and coolant if needed

 - 17. A full service including all filters

 - 18. Clean the Throttle Body and MAF Sensor.

-When purchasing a used vehicle it’s always a gamble, however the Tacoma is built in true Toyota durability fashion and a much lower risk than the competition.
-What could also help is registering for a CARFAX account to assist with repairs etc. Make a note of the VIN and do a thorough investigation about the Tacoma’s life up until now.
+When purchasing a used vehicle it’s always a gamble, however, the Tacoma is built in true Toyota durability fashion and has much lower risk than the competition.
+What could also help is registering for a CARFAX account to assist with repairs etc. Make a note of the VIN and do a thorough investigation of Tacoma’s life up until now.

-Mileage on a Tacoma shouldn’t be your first point of call since if looked after and maintained properly will rack up plenty miles with little drama.
-Its Rust, lack of maintenance, abuse and accident damage that should be your main concern when buying a high mileage Tacoma.
+Mileage on a Tacoma shouldn’t be your first point of call since if looked after and maintained properly will rack up plenty of miles with little drama.
+Its Rust, lack of maintenance, abuse, and accident damage should be your main concern when buying a high-mileage Tacoma.